GeneralYouri/disease-spread/README.md

 A feature would be "Recovery" which adds the State Recovered and the Transition I->R.

 ### Want to have
-- Add a way to randomise the location of all cells in the grid.
-Use it to randomise the full grid every time step, while retaining total counts for each State.
-Could be useful for comparing to the ODE model.
 - Create a way to export grid data for visualisations.
 - Create a way to import grid data for usage across experiments.